 - To encourage and conduct research on VRM-related theories, usage of VRM tools, and effects as adoption of VRM tools takes place.

-Doc sees VRM as “a way to fulfill one of the promises of The Cluetrain Manifiesto” — the widely-cited website and book written in 1999 by Doc and three other authors (one of which is David Weinberger, also of the Center).
+Doc sees VRM as “a way to fulfill one of the promises of The Cluetrain Manifiesto” — the widely-cited website and book, both written in 1999 by Doc and three other authors (one of whom is David Weinberger, also of the Berkman Klein Center).
 That promise was embodied in this statement, written by Christopher Locke:

 Implicit in that “one clue” is a thesis: that free customers are more valuable than captive ones—to themselves and to the marketplace.
 ProjectVRM knows that customer reach will only exceed vendor grasp when customers acquire tools for the job, and prove that thesis true.
 Encouraging the development of those tools has been ProjectVRM’s primary work since the project began.

 *Doc has been an alumnus fellow since 2010.
 He also continues to direct ProjectVRM, and co-founded Customer Commons, a spin-off of ProjectVRM, in 2012.
 He also serves on Customer Commons’ board.